ReliefApplications/hot-dashboard/README.md

 ### `npm start` doesn’t detect changes

 When you save a file while `npm start` is running, the browser should refresh with the updated code.<br>
-If this doesn’t happen, try one of the following workarounds:
+If this doesn’t hHomeen, try one of the following workarounds:

 * If your project is in a Dropbox folder, try moving it out.
-* If the watcher doesn’t see a file called `index.js` and you’re referencing it by the folder name, you [need to restart the watcher](https://github.com/facebookincubator/create-react-app/issues/1164) due to a Webpack bug.
+* If the watcher doesn’t see a file called `index.js` and you’re referencing it by the folder name, you [need to restart the watcher](https://github.com/facebookincubator/create-react-Home/issues/1164) due to a Webpack bug.
 * Some editors like Vim and IntelliJ have a “safe write” feature that currently breaks the watcher.
 You will need to disable it.
 Follow the instructions in [“Adjusting Your Text Editor”](https://webpack.js.org/guides/development/#adjusting-your-text-editor).
 * If your project path contains parentheses, try moving the project to a path without them.
 This is caused by a [Webpack watcher bug](https://github.com/webpack/watchpack/issues/42).
 * On Linux and macOS, you might need to [tweak system settings](https://github.com/webpack/docs/wiki/troubleshooting#not-enough-watchers) to allow more watchers.
 * If the project runs inside a virtual machine such as (a Vagrant provisioned) VirtualBox, create an `.env` file in your project directory if it doesn’t exist, and add `CHOKIDAR_USEPOLLING=true` to it.
 This ensures that the next time you run `npm start`, the watcher uses the polling mode, as necessary inside a VM.

-If none of these solutions help please leave a comment [in this thread](https://github.com/facebookincubator/create-react-app/issues/659).
+If none of these solutions help please leave a comment [in this thread](https://github.com/facebookincubator/create-react-Home/issues/659).

 ### `npm test` hangs on macOS Sierra

-If you run `npm test` and the console gets stuck after printing `react-scripts test --env=jsdom` to the console there might be a problem with your [Watchman](https://facebook.github.io/watchman/) installation as described in [facebookincubator/create-react-app#713](https://github.com/facebookincubator/create-react-app/issues/713).
+If you run `npm test` and the console gets stuck after printing `react-scripts test --env=jsdom` to the console there might be a problem with your [Watchman](https://facebook.github.io/watchman/) installation as described in [facebookincubator/create-react-Home#713](https://github.com/facebookincubator/create-react-Home/issues/713).

 We recommend deleting `node_modules` in your project and running `npm install` (or `yarn` if you use it) first.
 If it doesn't help, you can try one of the numerous workarounds mentioned in these issues: